-Dr Brown has a wealth of knowledge in education, having been involved in both contact and distance learning for many years.
+education, having been involved in both contact and distance learning for many years.
 He received his PhD in the field of distance learning in 1993 and was a Research Professor in the Institute for Open & Distance Learning, UNISA.
 Dr Brown previously held various executive positions in both public and private higher education, including CEO of CTI Education Group, MD of Midrand Graduate Institute, and Deputy Director of Telematic Learning & Education Innovation at the University of Pretoria.
 He has been involved in consultancy work for several institutions in the fields of private higher education, distance learning, mobile learning, educational technology and technologyenhanced learning.
-Dr Brown serves on the boards of numerous companies and is Chairman of the DC Education Group.
-He is also one of the founding directors of the International Association for Mobile nvestment Committee
+Dr Brown serves on the boards of numerous companies and is the International Association for Mobile